justin-walzengineering/EplanElectricP8Automation---JRW/README.md

-EplanElectricP8Automatisieren
+EplanElectricP8Automation
 =============================

-Projekt zum Buch - GRUNDLAGEN UND BEISPIELE ZUM ERSTELLEN VON SCRIPTEN IN VISUAL C#
+Project to the book - BASICS AND EXAMPLES FOR CREATING SCRIPTS IN VISUAL C #